amalv/bukie/docs/covers-fetching.md

 ## Testing the UI

-1) Run the fetcher for a known id (e.g., `39`) or a small limit:
+1) Run the fetcher for a known id or a small limit:
-   - `bun run covers:fetch:node -- --id=39 --concurrency=1 --no-optimize`
+   - `bun run covers:fetch -- --id=39 --concurrency=1 --no-optimize`
-   - `bun run covers:fetch:node -- --limit=2 --concurrency=1 --no-optimize`
+   - `bun run covers:fetch -- --limit=2 --concurrency=1 --no-optimize`
 2) Start the app: `bun run dev` and open http://localhost:3000
 3) Verify the updated book cards show non-placeholder images.
 Clicking a card shows the new cover on the details page.

 ## Troubleshooting

-- Bun crash on Windows: use `covers:fetch:node` (Node/tsx).
-This avoids the known Bun segfault.
 - “DB unavailable … falling back to mock data”: files are written, but DB isn’t updated.
-Re-run with the Node runner when your DB is accessible to persist the new cover path.
+Ensure DB access is available and re-run.
 - No match found: some titles lack predictable cover URLs.
 Add an ISBN where possible or wait for Search API integration.